Air conditioning car system O-ring leaks

+Air conditioning car systems are sealed at every connection using O-rings to avoid the refrigerant from venting into the atmosphere.
 O-rings are used at every connection of the air conditioning system creating a sealed system.
 The seals can withstand variable or constant pressures, high and low temperatures, preventing the venting of the refrigerant into the atmosphere.

 The most common causes of a car O-ring failure and A/C leaks are the following